 Ruth Coates is a British expat living in Vienna.
 Talented with languages (she majored in French and German), she's currently an English teaching assistant in Vienna.
-In this interview – as well as on her wonderful blog – she shares her impressions of some of the cultural differences she's noticed between the United Kingdom and her new home in Austria.
+In this interview she shares her impressions of some of the cultural differences she's noticed between the United Kingdom and her new home in Austria.

 Q: Where are you originally from?